China has no intention of devaluing its currency - regulator

 "This should prove supportive of the renminbi (yuan) which we think, contrary to the consensus, will strengthen against the U.S. dollar during the next couple of years."

-(Reporting by Ryan Woo; Editing by Christian Schmollinger)
+Reporting by Ryan Woo; Editing by Christian Schmollinger